We all know we need to keep bird feeders and baths topped up over the winter months to ensure our winged friends weather the storm of colder weather.

 If food turns mouldy or stale on your bird table, you are probably putting out too much for the birds to eat in one day.
 Many moulds are harmless, but some can cause respiratory infections in birds, so it’s best to be cautious and avoid mouldy food entirely.
 Always remove any stale or mouldy food promptly, as it provides a breeding ground for parasites and bacteria.

-Keep bird tables, feeders and surrounding areas clean, washing them regularly (ideally, using a 5% disinfectant solution) and move feeding stations to a new area every month to prevent droppings accumulating underneath.
+Keep bird tables, feeders and surrounding areas clean, washing them regularly (ideally, using a 5 percent disinfectant solution) and move feeding stations to a new area every month to prevent droppings accumulating underneath.